Watching and sharing video content is one of the most common uses of the web,

 videoControls as shown below:

-The last feature which we’ll be adding in this tutorial is the ability to use the keyboard to control the video playback.
+The last feature we’ll add to our player is the ability to use the keyboard to control the video playback.
 It’s really just a matter of running the functions we’ve already written when a specific key is pressed.
 The shortcuts we’ll implement here are as follows:

 k: Play or pause the video